top of page

 The "D" in DIGIN: Digestion Is the Foundation of Gut Health

-When patients tell me they eat well but still feel bloated, exhausted, or somehow nutrient-deficient despite a healthy diet, I usually start by asking: Are you doing a good job in digesting the food?
-Because it doesn't matter how healthy your meals look if your body cannot break them down and absorb what it needs.
-Digestion is not automatic We often assume digestion just happens.
-You eat and your body takes care of the rest.
-In reality, digestion is an energy-intensive, neur
+When patients tell me they eat well but still feel bloated, exhausted, or nutrient-deficient despite a healthy diet, I usually start by asking: Are you actually digesting the food you eat?
+Because it doesn't matter how healthy your meals look if your body can't break them down and absorb what it needs.
+Digestion is not automatic We often assume digestion just happens: you eat and your body takes care of the rest.
+In reality, digestion is an energy-intensive, neurologically co

 Frankie Gan